daniel-hrckson/CodeDesk-an-app-where-you-can-run-python-code-with-react-and-flask/README.md

 Its a website that runs python code made with React and Flask.
-To run this you can type on terminal: "gunicorn --bind 0.0.0.0:80  wsgi"
+To run this you can type on terminal: "gunicorn wsgi"

+You can confer this website here https://codedesk777.herokuapp.com/